+- Minimums;

+- Triggers; and

+- Target operating ranges

-4.1.5 Capital allocation:
+- 4.1.5 Capital allocation:

-- The Group's capital, excluding any amount held centrally for strategic contingencies (e.g. acquisitions) should be allocated to individual business units using regulatory capital allocation principles (basic Economic Capital methodologies to be introduced from FY 2013); - Capital allocation should be consistent with the Group's Regulatory Capital measurement framework (basic Economic Capital methodologies to be introduced from FY 2013) and risk adjusted performance requirements; - The Group should only retain capital that is required to meet its economic, operational, prudential and strategic requirements.
+- The Group's capital, excluding any amount held centrally for strategic contingencies (e.g. acquisitions) should be allocated to individual business units using regulatory capital allocation principles;

+- Capital allocation should be consistent with the Group's Regulatory Capital measurement framework and risk adjusted performance requirements; and

+- The Group should only retain capital that is required to meet its economic, operational, prudential and strategic requirements.
 Consideration should be given to returning capital in excess of that required to shareholders.